graemegowans/pxd/README.md

 # Moving to access format

-After processing, open csv file and:
+After processing report, open csv file and:

 * change any title flags as needed manually (get rid of edition)
 * check for encoding issues